karelsuchomel/personal-site/_drafts/duplicate.md

 title: Me failing at self organization
 ---

+To pinpoint what is the subject of this observation more accurately, I am arguing against usefulness of time trackers, task managers (like Trello), rest timers, blue-life-calendars, classic todo-list apps, and other productivity enhancing tips and tricks you can think of.
+Also, disclaimer!
+I am writing about something I was never really good at.
+This fact should serve as a recommendation for you to continue reading these paragraphs with a bit of a distance.
+I only have my personal experience after all.

+So what's the problem here?
+Let me introduce you to the dreadful process I went though several times already.
+Call it *realizing-nothing-will-save-me* ... process.
+When adding some new *revolutionary* practice into my working routine, it usually goes through several phases.
+Chronologically they would be:

+- Excitement and enthusiasm to finally be more productive.
+The dream of accomplishment is big.
+- Kinda starting to feel the disadvantages.
+The dream fades away.
+- Kinda forgetting to use it.
+It is becoming a nuisance.
+- seeing that the practice only made me feel more "busy", but I just wasted more time than I have gotten back.

 Usually including some new revolutionary practice inside my working routine goes through several stages.
 Chronologically they are

 - Excitement and enthusiasm to finally be more productive